bgplab/bgplab/docs/session/4-removeprivate.md

 If the **netlab validate** command fails or you're using another network operating system on the ISP routers, do manual validation.

 Check the BGP table on X2.
 None of the AS paths should contain private AS numbers.
-This is the printout you should get on Cumulus Linux:
+This is the printout you should get on FRRouting:

 ```
 $ netlab connect x2 -q --show ip bgp